FRET – the principle

 Fluorescence lifetime imaging (FLIM)

-The Leica TCS SMD series measures fluorescence lifetimes in the time domain using pulsed lasers and single photon counting detectors.
+The Leica SP8 FALCON measures fluorescence lifetimes in the time domain using pulsed lasers and single photon counting detectors.
 The lifetime is determined by building up a histogram of detected fluorescence events.
 This reveals a single or multi-exponential fluorescence decay.
 Numerical curve fitting renders the fluorescence lifetime and the amplitude (i.e., number of detected photons).

 Since FRET decreases the donor lifetime one can quantify the extent to which FRET occurs, provided the donor lifetime without FRET is known.
 This donor lifetime τ serves as an absolute reference against which the FRET sample is analyzed.
 Therefore, FLIM-FRET is internally calibrated – a property alleviating many of the shortcomings of intensity-based FRET measurements.
 Since its fluorescence lifetime is an inherent property of a dye it is widely invariant to otherwise detrimental effects such as photobleaching, image shading, varying concentrations or expression levels.